ali-falahati/ali-falahati.github.io/_pages/about.md

 💊 Drug Discovery
 ------
-_Under supervision of professor Negin Forouzesh, California State University (Aug-Ongoing 2023)_
+_Under supervision of [Professor Negin Forouzesh](https://www.calstatela.edu/faculty/negin-forouzesh), California State University (Aug-Ongoing 2023)_

 Molecular fingerprints are essential cheminformatics tools for machine learning with applications in drug discovery.
 We develop a novel graph convolutional network (GCN) to predict the binding free energy of protein-ligand complexes.
 By adding a physics-based layer to the network architecture, the accuracy of the molecular fingerprint has been improved while potential overfitting has been avoided.